A Q&A with Brian May

 A. Brian May: With boats getting larger, we have plans to install a new 150T hoist dock, and at the other end of the scale a modern sustainably powered electrified drystack to accommodate demand for small boats (that can then avoid antifouling) and provide storage for BHG’s ever increasing stock of tenders and Versadock’s floating platforms (that also remove the need to antifoul).
 In due course, when steel prices return to sensible levels, a new sustainable 100 year life piled frontage is required prior to new marina pontoons and layout.
 When that is complete, we might consider slowing down a touch!

-Brian and Dominic’s father, David May, left them a business which was debt-free with a well-known brand to build upon.
+Brian and Dominic’s father, David May, left them a business that was debt-free with a well-known brand to build upon.
 Berthon has demonstrated that it welcomes change, whilst respecting history and understanding the importance of traditional values.
 With exciting projects (more Music on the Marina concerts) and plans to look forward to, this year has simply beheld a single stitch within the evolving tapestry, to which we bear witness to as the images unfold.